MobilePayDev/MobilePay-Subscriptions/docs/refund.md

 ## <a name="refunds"></a>Refunds
+Merchants can easily refund the customer with MobilePay Subscriptions.
 This functionality is used to refund previously captured one-off payments or subscriptions payments.
 A refund transaction can be made up to 30 days after payment execution.
 Refunds are not restricted by agreement status.
 Refunds can be made on a cancelled agreement.
-As long as the payment is successful and no older than 30 days, then it should work
+As long as the payment is successful and no older than 30 days, then it should work.
+ Quick handling of refund proves vital to ensure customer loyalty.
+Seen as the customer previously executed the payment via MobilePay, it makes sense that it also gets refunded via MobilePay.
+The reason being that the customer can see a receipt in the MobilePay app of the refund that corresponds to the original payment.
+The refund receipt is easily visible for the customer in the MobilePay app.

 **Full refund** - 100% of the amount paid is returned to the payer.If the amount is not specified, the payment will be fully refunded